About the Covenant

 Designation and Continuing Eligibility

 Covenant status is established when a student is admitted to Carolina as a freshman or transfer student.
 There is no limit on the number of Covenant Scholars – all eligible students are included in the program.

-Covenant Scholars who remain eligible will receive the special no-loans financial aid award for study during fall and spring semesters until they have completed the requirements for a first baccalaureate degree, up to a maximum of nine semesters.
+Covenant Scholars who remain eligible will receive a no-loans financial aid award for study during fall and spring semesters until they have completed the requirements for a first baccalaureate degree, up to a maximum of eight semesters.
 (The maximum number of semesters is prorated for transfer students.)